aiyarankith/pooling-httpServer/README.md

 2. Use of `maven` for dependency management.
 3. Made use of `SLF4` for logging
 4. Implementing the `Get Handler` and `Delete Handler` methods.
+5. Implemented the extension of `HTTP keep-alive` behavior.

 Libraries:
 ---